Riboflavin-responsive exercise intolerance: Symptoms and signs

+Cause

+Treatment

 Treatment with riboflavin, 5-formyltetrahydrofolate (Folinic acid) and/or L-5-methyltetrahydrofolate (5-MTHF) may lead to a drastic improvement of symptoms.
 Pyridoxal - 5 - Phosphate (P5P), a cofactor for the enzyme Serine hydroxymethyltransferase, may also assist with the conversion of tetrahydrofolate (THF) to 5,10-Methylenetetrahydrofolate (5,10-CH2-THF) a direct precursor to L-5-methyltetrahydrofolate (5-MTHF).